laurolins/nanocube/README.md

 For compiling python packages, you will need the following packages:

     $ sudo apt-get install python-dev

+For NumPy, you may need additional Fortran packages, such as:

     $ sudo apt-get install gfortran

 Run the following commands to compile nanocubes on your linux/mac system.
 Replace `X.X.X`